bomeara/phydocker/README.md

 `docker build -t bomeara/phydocker .`

+Or if you want to not use the cached images:

+`docker build --no-cache -t bomeara/phydocker .`

 `docker push bomeara/phydocker`

 As a user, install docker.
 Then in a command window or within docker: